 Users complain about getting their videos damaged or always corrupted in such scenarios.

 The good news is that you can repair all kinds of damages related to a video file using Wondershare Repairit Video Repair.
 Developed by Wondershare, it is an excellent DIY video repairing tool that supports all the leading formats like MP4, MPEG4, MOV, FLV, and more.
 From a frozen video to a corrupted file, it can fix every major issue with your media file.

-Firstly, you can just add the corrupted videos to the interface by clicking on the "Add" button or "Add video and start repairing".
+Firstly, you can add the corrupted videos to the interface by clicking on the "Add" button or "Add video and start repairing."

 You can save the repaired video to the pointed position and name a new folder.

 There you go!
-I'm sure that after reading this guide, you would be able to understand what is MP4 and the difference between MP3, MP4, MPEG4, and MOV.
-In case if you have got your videos corrupted while moving or converting them, then use a dedicated tool like Wondershare Repairit Video Repair.
+I'm sure that after reading this guide, you would be able to understand what MP4 is and the difference between MP3, MP4, MPEG4, and MOV.
+If you have got your videos corrupted while moving or converting them, then use a dedicated tool like Wondershare Repairit Video Repair.
 Recommended by experts, it will let you repair MP4, MOV, or other formats of videos under every possible scenario in a hassle-free manner.